Joel-Boardman/JS-Blackjack/README.md

 # JS-Blackjack
-Pure Javascript blackjack game that puts the player up against an AI.
+This is a pure Javascript blackjack game that puts the player up against an AI.

 Notice - if you run this game, be sure to remove any ad-blockers on your browser.
 I ran into a few issues with it refusing to display certain cards.